Jimmy Somerville: Dare to Love and other works (1991–1997)

+Manage the Damage and recent activity (1997–present)

 A new single, "Dark Sky", was released in 1997 and peaked at No. 66 in the UK.
 In the same year he provided vocals on "The Number One Song in Heaven" for the Sparks album Plagiarism with production by Tony Visconti.
 His third album, entitled Manage The Damage, was released in 1999 via Gut Records, but failed to chart.
 A companion remix album, Root Beer, came out in 2000.
 His dance-orientated fourth solo album, Home Again, was released in 2004, again not charting.

-May 2009 saw the release of Somerville's Suddenly Last Summer album, which contained acoustic interpretations of other people's songs.
+In May 2009, Somerville release the Suddenly Last Summer album, which contained acoustic interpretations of other people's songs.
 The album was initially only available as a digital download but in May 2010 was made available in a limited edition (3,000 copies) CD/DVD in the UK.
 In late 2010, Somerville released a dance EP called Bright Thing.
 2010's EP Bright Thing was the first of a series of three, with Somerville releasing Momentum in 2011 and Solent in 2012, with long-term collaborator John Winfield.

-Somerville released a disco-inspired album called Homage in 2014.
+Somerville released a disco-inspired album called Homage in 2015.
 Singles were "Back to Me" followed by "Travesty".
 The emphasis in recording the album was on achieving the musical authenticity of original disco which Somerville grew up listening to.
 He stated: "I've finally made the disco album I always wanted to and never thought I could."

 He has also had an acting career, appearing in Sally Potter's 1992 film of Virginia Woolf's Orlando, in Isaac Julien's 1989 Looking for Langston, and in an episode of the cult science fiction television series Lexx ("Girltown").

 In February 2021, Somerville teamed up with producer Sally Herbert (formerly of 1990s duo Banderas and also part of The Communards' backing band) to record a cover of "Everything Must Change" by Benard Ighner as a charity record for End Youth Homelessness, a network of projects which includes Centrepoint in London and a number of other homeless charity organisations around the UK.